tandr3w/duck-tetris/README.md

 Duck Tetris!
 (Real)

-The ultimate tetris practice tool.
+The ultimate Tetris practice tool.
 Play while a duck sabotages you, and practice recovering from tricky positions.

 Run main.py to play.